Royalty (Chris Brown album): Release and promotion

 In the latter months of 2014 and throughout 2015, Chris Brown shared snippets of his upcoming music by posting short videos on his social media accounts and performing unreleased tracks during club appearances.
-On June 25, 2015, the singer announced that his seventh album would be released during Autumn 2015.
+On June 25, 2015, the singer announced that his seventh album would be released during autumn 2015.
 The following day he released the album's lead single, titled "Liquor".
 On August 22, 2015, the singer revealed on his Twitter account, that his upcoming album would be titled "Royalty", in honor of his daughter (named Royalty Brown).

-On October 13, 2015, Brown announced that Royalty would've been released on November 27, 2015.
-On October 16, 2015, he has revealed the album cover.
-After it was revealed that the album has been pushed back to December 18, 2015, in exchange on November 27, 2015, he released a free 34-track mixtape, called Before the Party, as a prelude to Royalty.
+On October 13, 2015, Brown announced that Royalty would be released on November 27, 2015.
+On October 16, 2015, he revealed the album cover.
+After it was revealed that the album had been pushed back to December 18, 2015, in exchange on November 27, 2015, he released a free 34-track mixtape, called Before the Party, as a prelude to Royalty.
 The mixtape features guest appearances from Rihanna, Wiz Khalifa, Pusha T, Wale, Tyga, French Montana and Fetty Wap.

-On December 3, 2015, the track "Wrist" featuring Solo Lucci, was released along with an iTunes pre-order of the album.
+On December 3, 2015, the track "Wrist" featuring Solo Lucci was released along with an iTunes pre-order of the album.
 On December 11, 2015, the track "Anyway" was released as an instant grat with pre-orders.
 The next day, iTunes offered a preview of the first 30 seconds of each track from the album.

 Brown promoted Royalty through a series of radio interviews and live performances of songs from the album on various televised shows, including Jimmy Kimmel Live!, Taraji & Terrence's White Hot Holidays Power 106 Cali Christmas 2015 and at the 3rd iHeartRadio Music Awards.
 Brown also did three shows leading up to the December 18 release date of Royalty, all at relatively small venues for the arena-touring singer, to promote the release.
 The live shows took place on December 13 at the Aragon Ballroom in Chicago, on December 16 at The Masonic in San Francisco, and on December 18 at Hollywood Palladium in Los Angeles.

 Chris Brown in January 2016 performing "Back to Sleep" in Miami.

-The album was released on December 18, 2015, by CBE and RCA with a standard version with 14 tracks, an international deluxe edition with 4 more tracks, and a Japanese and f.y.e. deluxe edition with 2 more tracks than the international deluxe edition.
-Eventually, on Christmas Day, the EP Royalty International, was released.
-The 4-track EP contained the two tracks that were only available on the Japanese deluxe edition as well.
+The album was released on December 18, 2015, by CBE and RCA, in a standard edition containing 14 tracks, an international deluxe edition with four additional tracks, and a Japanese and f.y.e. deluxe edition featuring two more tracks than the international deluxe edition.
+On Christmas Day, the EP Royalty International was released.
+The four-track EP contained the two tracks that were previously exclusive to the Japanese deluxe edition.